Barrier States Theory for Safety-Critical Multi-Objective Control: Introduction

 \subsection{Contributions and organization}

 The original idea of barrier states was presented briefly and mainly for safe stabilization in a letter in \cite{Almubarak2021SafetyEC}.
 The idea was extended to discrete systems' trajectory optimization within dynamic programming \cite{almubarak2021safeddp}, to the min-max trajectory optimization case \cite{almubarak2021safeminmax} and various advanced control techniques \cite{aoun2023l1,cho2023mpcbas,oshin2024diffRobMPC}.
-This paper expands the original work in the following important ways: \begin{itemize} \item We refine and generalize the barrier states (BaS) equation to be independent of the specific barrier function used, drawing on the analogy of dynamic compensation, and extend the derivations and applications to apply to general nonlinear systems, not necessarily control affine, \item provide a necessary and sufficient condition of the boundedness of the barrier state for safety guarantees, \item derive a theorem that establishes the necessary and sufficient conditions for the existence of solutions to the newly formulated unconstrained (safety embedded) control problem, \item discuss and showcase the implications of barrier state feedback control and its effects, \item investigate the design of BaS for input constraints, \item study safe robustness and robust safe stabilization through a novel proposition of input-to-state safety (ISSf) and input-to-state safe stability (IS$^3$) via barrier states for system's with input disturbance, \item adopt well-known control techniques, such as proportional-integral-derivative (PID) controllers, with barrier states augmentation to develop an adaptive cruise controller termed the proportional-integral-derivative-barrier (PIDB) control, and \item provide more control design examples using BaS with different control objectives, e.g. robustness and input constraints. \end{itemize}
+This paper significantly extends our previous conference version in the following key directions: \begin{itemize} \item We refine and generalize the barrier-state (BaS) construction to be independent of the specific barrier function, drawing an analogy to dynamic compensation, and extend the formulation to general nonlinear systems beyond the control-affine class, \item provide a necessary and sufficient condition on the boundedness of the barrier state establishing safety guarantees, \item derive a theorem establishing necessary and sufficient conditions for solution existence to the newly formulated unconstrained (safety embedded) control problem, \item investigate the design of BaS for input constraints, \item study safe robustness and robust safe stabilization through a novel proposition of input-to-state safety (ISSf) and input-to-state safe stability (IS$^3$) via barrier states for systems with input disturbance, and \item demonstrate the versatility of the BaS framework through multiple control designs such as Lyapunov-based, LQR, and pole-placement across objectives including stabilization, robustness, and input constraints.
+In addition, we introduce a novel proportional-integral-derivative-barrier (PIDB) controller for adaptive cruise control, showcasing BaS integration with classical PID controls. \end{itemize}